Canardoux/flutter_sound/README.md

 * stop()
 * seekTo(duration)

-If you need more detailed control then you need to use an `AudioSession`
+If you need more detailed control then you need to use an `AudioSession`.

 # AudioSession